Chris-Manna/Genre-Classifier/README.md

-# Using Song Lyrics to Predict Musical Genre
+# Predict Musical Genre
-Categorize 7200 songs into 9 categories based only on lyrics with 48% accuracy
+Categorize 7200 songs into 9 categories using song lyrics with 48% accuracy.

 ### Obtaining Raw Data and Initial Overview:
 Two CSV’s from Kaggle contained lyrics from songs: